 If for some reason you really need to cancel 30 or more days prior to the tour date (we can’t imagine why!), the renter has the choice of receiving a 50% refund or a rain check valid for 3 months.

-Cancellations less than 30 days will receive a rain check valid for 3 months only.
+Cancellations between 14-29 days from the date of the our will receive a rain check valid for 3 months only.

 Cancellations less than 14 days.
 Sorry!
 No refund or rain check.